Page cover

 2. Challenges

-Building games, apps, or websites traditionally requires advanced coding skills, complex tools, and a large team of specialists.
-For many creators and startups, this technical overhead makes it nearly impossible to bring an idea to life without outside help.
+High Barrier to Entry Creating digital products — whether games, apps, websites, or interactive presentations — has traditionally required advanced coding knowledge, complex development tools, and a team of specialized professionals.
+For independent creators, small teams, or startups, this technical barrier makes it nearly impossible to turn ideas into reality without external help.

 Challenge Summary Table